Igorlozko/project-rain-blog/_posts/2024-01-21-digital-rain-cpp.md

 ### Algorithmic Approach
 The core algorithm behind the Digital Rain simulation revolves around the management of raindrop descent and rendering.
 Raindrops are randomly generated at the top of the screen and gradually descend while leaving a trail of characters behind.
 The algorithm ensures smooth descent and prevents overlap between raindrops, resulting in a visually appealing effect.

+The DigitalRain class employs several algorithms to achieve the desired digital rain effect:

+Random Raindrop Generation: The algorithm generates raindrops randomly at the top of the screen with a specified frequency.
+It uses the rand() function to generate random numbers and assigns a random character from the specified ASCII range to each raindrop.

+Grid Update: The algorithm updates the grid to move raindrops downward and clear the top row.
+It shifts characters downward in the grid, updates the vertical displacement values, and clears the top row to simulate new raindrops entering the screen.

+Rendering and Animation: The algorithm renders the raindrops on the screen using ANSI escape codes to control cursor position and color.
+It iterates over the grid, adjusts the cursor position based on the vertical displacement of each raindrop, and prints characters with appropriate color codes.

 <img src="https://raw.githubusercontent.com/igorlozko/project-rain-blog/main/docs/assets/images/Picture2.png" width="600" height="300">